Some comments in line:

 With Babel, RouterB does switch from ISP-A to ISP-C too, as BMX6 does.

 Let's take the example that Router-A loses connection to the internet.

 Router-A will stop telling to the rest of the network that internet can

 be reached there.
 But Router-A will still use that WAN for trying

 pinging the internet and once the connection is working the ping will

 start working again and it will announce the internet availability again.

 If we want to have also Router-A switching to use Router-C internet

-access while still checking if its own internet access works, we can use
+access while still checking if its own internet access works,

 two default routes and play with the metrics (the priority of the two